Spiritual Moral Social Cultural policy July 2022 (1)

 Autumn Term:

-• Eco-Committee have been chosen.
-They will represent the committe for this year.
+- Eco-Committee have been chosen.
+They will represent the committee for this year.

 Pictures from this year: